 Capital Loss Carryovers.
 The capital losses of the Fund, if any, do not flow through to shareholders.
 Rather, the Fund may use its capital losses, subject to applicable limitations, to offset its capital gains without being required to pay taxes on or distribute to shareholders such gains that are offset by the losses.
 If the Fund has a "net capital loss" (that is, capital losses in excess of capital gains), the excess (if any) of the Fund's net short-term capital losses over its net long-term capital gains is treated as a short-term capital loss arising on the first day of the Fund's next taxable year, and the excess (if any) of the Fund's net long-term capital losses over its net short-term capital gains is treated as a long-term capital loss arising on the first day of the Fund's next taxable year.
 Any such net capital losses of the Fund that are not used to offset capital gains may be carried forward indefinitely to reduce any future capital gains realized by the Fund in succeeding taxable years.
-The amount of capital losses that can be carried forward and used in any single year is subject to an annual limitation if there is a more than 50% over a three-year look-back period.
-An ownership change generally results when shareholders could result from an ownership reducing the Fund's ability to offset capital gains with those losses.
-An increase in the amount of taxable gains distributed to the Fund's shareholder could result from an ownership change.
+The amount of capital losses that can be carried forward and used in any single year is subject to an annual limitation if there is a more than 50% "change in ownership" of the Fund.
+An ownership change generally results when shareholders owning 5% or more of the Fund increase their aggregate holdings by more than 50% over a three-year look-back period.
+An ownership change could result in capital loss carryovers being used at a slower rate, thereby reducing the Fund's ability to offset capital gains with those losses.
+An increase in the amount of taxable gains distributed to the Fund's shareholders could result from an ownership change.
 The Fund undertakes no obligation to avoid or prevent an ownership change, which can occur in the normal course of shareholder purchases and redemptions or as a result of engaging in a tax-free reorganization with another fund.
-Moreover, because of circumstances beyond the Fund's control, there can be no assurance that the Fund will not experience, or has not already experienced, an ownership change.
-Additionally, if the Fund engages in a tax-free reorganization with another fund.
-Moreover, because of circumstances beyond the Fund's control, there can be no as
+Moreover, because of circumstances beyond the Fund's control, there can be no assurance that the Fund will not experience, or has not already experienced, an